josephsachs/minare/README.md

 Current version: 0.2.0

 ### Author's Note
-Version 2 is underway and the contents of this document will likely invalidate frequently.
+Major pre-release version update is underway and the contents of this document will likely invalidate frequently.

 ### **NOTE: Minare is currently unreleased.
 Core systems require improvement and many planned changes await.**